JasmineKim-0418/Pat-Diff/README.md

 The script saves a 4-panel comparison plot per slice (MRI · GT PET · synthesized PET · residual) and prints PSNR / SSIM / MSE per diagnostic group (CN / SMC / EMCI / MCI / LMCI / AD).

 ## Acknowledgements

-This work was supported by the Institute of Information & communications Technology Planning & Evaluation (IITP) grant funded by the Korean government (MSIT):
-- No. RS-2022-II220959 — *(Part 2) Few-Shot Learning of Causal Inference in Vision and Language for Decision Making*
-- No. RS-2019-II190079 — *Department of Artificial Intelligence (Korea University)*

 We acknowledge the use of the following publicly available dataset:
 - [Alzheimer's Disease Neuroimaging Initiative (ADNI)](https://ida.loni.usc.edu/) — paired MRI–PET scans